How to Build a Zip Code Polygon Database

 The results are pretty close.
 The high quality of the simple Voronoi tessellation in this example can be attributed to the good quality of the address source—many points are available and are properly geolocalized.
 The full algorithm filters out a few outliers, though.
 If the data from your address source was poorer, you can imagine that the improvement would have been even more pronounced.

 Congratulations!
-You have now built postal polygons for France using two methods.
+You have now built zip code polygons for France using two methods.

-You can apply these methods of creating a postal database to other countries and with different administrative levels.
-This example is for a simple postal system with high-quality data that’s available in open source.
+You can apply these methods of creating a zip code database to other countries and with different administrative levels.
+This example is for a simple zip code system with high-quality data that’s available in open source.

 Remember, though, that applying this method to several countries or aiming for high accuracy requires more work.